 "The Sims 4: Island Living"

-Today was an exciting day for Simmers everywhere.
-The new Island Living expansion pack was released this morning.
-I know I couldn't wait to get my hands on it, so I pre-ordered a digital download for my PC.
-I've only just started playing, but already it has become one of my favorite expansion packs yet.
+When the Island Living expansion pack was released, I couldn't wait to get my hands on it.
+I pre-ordered a digital download for my PC.
+It quickly became one of my favorite expansion packs yet.

 Island Living has a beautiful new world for your Sims to live in—a tropical paradise with a new culture, new build items, new career options, and wardrobe items.

-The big buzz about Island Living, however, is that it has brought mermaids into The Sims 4 universe!
+The big buzz about Island Living, however, was that it has brought mermaids into The Sims 4 universe!

 CaS (Create a Sim) Mode